What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 If a chalazion is repeatedly traumatized, scarring of the eyelid can occur, which can cause long-term cosmetic issues and functional problems.

-Can you Prevent Chalazion?
+Can you Prevent chalazion?

-Chalazion is preventable by the following precautions:
+A chalazion is preventable by the following precautions:

 1. Keep your eyelids clean by gently washing them with lukewarm water.